With one adult in six suffering from a common mental disorder , it’s not really a great surprise that I’m writing about business anxiety.

 If you’re suffering with anxiety, here are a few tips which have helped me and may help you too…

-- Go with the ‘Woo woo’: I am still embracing all things woo – they DO help but I was obviously I was in too far down the hole at my worst.
-Now I use them to complement the happy pills 🙂 Get meditating, journalling, colour stuff in, use essential oils, do some tapping (Tap with Brad on YouTube is my fave), do a sleep hypnosis every night put crystals in your bra or whatever else you can try to make you feel better.
+Go with the ‘Woo woo’: I am still embracing all things woo – they DO help but I was obviously I was in too far down the hole at my worst.
+Now I use them to complement the happy pills 🙂 Get meditating, journalling, colour stuff in, use essential oils, do some tapping (Tap with me on YouTube), do a sleep hypnosis every night put crystals in your bra or whatever else you can try to make you feel better.
 Sometimes it’s just nice to know you’re doing something.

 Are you a business person who’s struggled with anxiety or depression?
 Be brave and share your story in the comments to help and inspire others.